shikhar-dev-proj/jsplumbtoolkit-poc/README.md

 ##### Undo/redo

-The controls component attaches an [Undo/redo manager](https://docs.jsplumbtoolkit.com/toolkit/current/articles/undo-redo) to the underlying Toolkit instance, to offer undo/redo support for node, group, port and edge additions and/or removals.
+The controls component uses the Toolkit's built in undo/redo methods to offer undo/redo support for node, group, port and edge additions and/or removals.

 [TOP](#top)